wolfsdayoff/wolfsdayoff/README.md

 * 'fiction doesn't effect reality' people
 * people that sexualize and water down characters
 * delusional/'irls' (i'm just not the right person to be around if you deal with that)
+* you think liking edgy things automatically makes you an evil person
 <br/>

 ------